SamuelMelchizedek1234/SamuelMelchizedek1234/README.md

 - 👋 Hi, I’m @SamuelMelchizedek1234
 - 👀 I’m interested in Data analyst and cybersecurity (IT audit).
-- 💞️ I’m looking to collaborate on IT audit
+- 💞️ I’m looking to collaborate on cybersecurity with interest in IT  audit
 - 📫 How to reach me www.linkedin.com/in/samuel-melchizedek-osei-194555262
 - 😄 Pronouns: ...He/him
 - ⚡ Fun fact: ...